cue-lang/cuelang.org/content/docs/tutorial/working-with-a-custom-module-registry/en.md

 {{{with step}}}

 If you do not have access to an OCI registry, start one locally:

 {{{with script "en" "start-registry"}}}
 #norun

+cue mod registry localhost:5000
+{{{end}}}

+`cue mod registry` is a very simple in-memory OCI server.

+CUE should work with all OCI-compatible artifact registries, such as the [Google Artifact Registry](https://cloud.google.com/artifact-registry), as CUE uses the standard OCI protocols spoken by such registries.
+For example, here are some alternatives:

+{{{with script "en" "start-registry alternatives"}}}
+#norun

+# running a local registry via docker
 docker run -p 5000:5000 registry

+# running a local registry via podman
+podman run -p 5000:5000 registry
 {{{end}}}

-CUE should work with all OCI-compatible artifact registries, such as the [Google Artifact Registry](https://cloud.google.com/artifact-registry), as CUE uses the standard OCI protocols spoken by such registries.

-In our example we will run a local instance of the docker registry on port 5000.
+In our example we will run a local instance of the in-memory registry on port 5000.
 If you need to run one locally, invoke the above `docker` command in a separate terminal so the registry remains running while you follow the rest of this tutorial.